markNZed/processism-react-three/storyboard.md

 ## 10.2.
 Animation
 A second arc, this time a dotted line, grows from the purple entity back to the blue entity.
 A dotted line grows from the purple entity to the blue entity, following the same path as the previous arc.
 ## 10.3.
 Narration
 Now, let’s explore the properties of this relation.
 Imagine the blue entity is a person who sees the purple person.
-The solid line represents this awareness—the blue person sees the purple person, but not the other way around.
+The solid arc represents this awareness — the blue person sees the purple person, but not the other way around.

 To make this clearer, we’ll add a dotted line from the purple entity back to the blue one.
 This dotted line represents the light reflecting from the purple person to the blue person’s eyes.

 The different types of lines help us visualize different aspects of the relationship.
 In this case, the solid line represents observation, while the dotted line represents the physical process of light reflection.

 One important point is that the blue person can relate to the purple person because they are aware of them.
-However, if the purple person isn’t aware of the blue one, they can’t share the same relationship.
-This shows that our ability to form relations depends on our sensitivity to other entities, which can change over time.
+However, if the purple person isn’t aware of the blue one, they can’t enter into a relationship.
+This shows that our ability to form relations depends on our sensitivity to other entities.

 # 11. Scene: Accumulation
 ## 11.1.
 Objective